atomisthq/docs/docs/getting-started/before-you-get-started.md

 -   A [Slack][slack] team
 -   A [GitHub.com][github] user

+!!! note ""
     If you already have your Atomist Alpha Program invitation, Slack team, and GitHub.com account, you can proceed to the next step by clicking Next at the bottom-right of this page.

 [alpha]: https://atomist.typeform.com/to/MseQBs (Atomist Alpha Program)
 [slack]: https://slack.com/